This chapter discusses how you configure a session manager. Topics include:

 For the host computer, there are two types of X session management requests: a request for the host to manage a particular X station (which could be either a direct or a broadcast request) and a request for the host to provide the X station with a list of willing hosts (which is an indirect request).

-terminalname to refuse to manage that X station
+!terminalname to refuse to manage that X station

-to represent any single character
+? to represent any single character

 *

-xterm1
+xterm1 and xterm2,

-put the following lines in Xaccess
+put the following lines in Xaccess:

 xterm1 xterm2

-put the following lines in Xaccess
+put the following lines in Xaccess:

 !xterm8 *

-(as represented by the ?
+xterm1 through xterm9 (as represented by the ? wildcard)

-, put the following lines in Xaccess
+but not from xterm6, put the following lines in Xaccess:

 %hosts hp720_1 hp720_3 hp750 !xterm6 dummy xterm?
 CHOOSER %hosts *

-lines similar to the following:
+Xaccess lines similar to the following:

 For example: